-Every policy will specify the damages that it won't cover, in addition to establishing those it will cover, so it's essential to read the policy thoroughly.
-For example, when an earthquake causes a flood, tidal wave, tsunami, or otherwise, the damage caused by the flood may not be covered.
+Every policy will specify the damages that it won't cover, in addition to establishing those it will cover, so it's essential

 What affects the cost?

 The policy price may increase if your home is:

 - A wood frame structure.

 - An older building that is not designed to withstand earthquakes.

 - A high-risk area for earthquakes.